J-1 Research Scholar

 - co-payment of medical expenses (the portion not covered by insurance) of no more than 25% is paid by the insured

-Most J-1 exchange visitors will enroll themselves and their families in one of the health insurance plans offered by Wistar.
-You will be required to contribute a small percentage of the overall cost based on income earned.
+If you receive income in whole or part from Wistar you may enroll yourself and your J-2 dependents in one of the health insurance plans offered by Wistar.
+You will be required to contribute a percentage of the overall cost based on income earned.
 Your contribution or cost is called a "premium," and will be made through deductions from your paycheck.

 Two-Year Home Country Physical Presence Requirement (212 (e))